-- Flame-resistant cases and thermally protected motors that provide further fire protection
+- Flame-resistant cases and thermally protected motors that provide fire protection.

-- Liquid-filled heaters are generally safer than those with exposed heating elements.
+- Liquid-filled heaters are safer than those with exposed heating elements.

-- Turn heaters off when you're not at home or in the room.
+- Turn heaters off when not in use.

-- Do not use heaters in bathrooms or other moist areas unless they are approved for such use.
+- Do not use in bathrooms or other moist areas unless approved.

-- Keep the heater at least 3 feet away from combustible surfaces.
+- Keep heaters 3 feet away from combustible surfaces.